 I remember on the first day of being a Hogwarts student, I saw her.
 Well, I think it was her.
 Anyway I saw someone my age, just a bit shorter than me.
 She had chestnut coloured wavy hair and the lightest shade of blue eyes.
 Her hands were shaking like mine did and the crowd consumed her.
 That isn’t why she caught my attention, though.

 It was because she was like a light bulb.
 Her face put on an exhibition of all of her emotions- nervousness, annoyance, excitement, worry, confusion.
 Any you could imagine was there, painted on her face.
 It was like a play where her hair was the curtains and her eyes and expressions were the stars of the show.

 Moving on from that memory, there is also another curious event in history, (well, not history per se, but it happened a couple of years ago so it counts) when the first Ronan Daily came out.
 No one can really recall how it occurred or when it occurred.
 It just happened.

 All I recall is that, it was somewhere in the middle of third year.
 At first it wasn't that interesting.
 She reported about small stuff like new Weasley Wizard Wheezes products and silly bets that the Gryffindors made.
 Then fourth year hit and everything went downhill from there.
 From then Charlotte Ronan was known as ‘The Hurricane’.
 Yes the ‘the’ is necessary.

-If there is a break-up or gossip that you try to hide, she will find it.
-It’s rather that or her cronies (first and second year Puffs) will find it.
+If there is a break-up or some sort of gossip that you want to hide, she will find out.
+It’s rather that or her cronies (first and second year Puffs) will find out.
 It is way easier to just tell her because if you don’t she’ll smear it across the walls of Hogwarts and not in a good way.
 She will twist the story, she will make your name look worse than bad, and you will have to shield yourself from the students.